Emotional judge sentences Kim Potter to two years in killing of Daunte Wright

 Kim Potter: Police officer who fatally shot Daunte Wright sentenced to two years as judge commends her ‘honourable service’

-Mother of victim says Ms Potter ‘failed Daunte’ and did not try to save his life
+Mother of victim says Potter ‘failed Daunte’ and did not try to save his life

 Kim Potter, a former Minnesota police officer who fatally shot Daunte Wright during a traffic stop last year, has been sentenced to two years in prison.